Azure/azure-rest-api-specs/specification/baremetal/resource-manager/readme.md

   - code: ParametersInPointGet
     from: BootstrapRP.json
     reason: Error with Lint test
-  - code: PatchBodyParametersSchema
-    from: BootstrapRP.json
-    reason: Error with Lint test
   - code: RequestBodyMustExistForPutPatch
     from: BootstrapRP.json
     reason: Error with Lint test